RaphaelIT7/gmod-common-module-base/README.md

 ## Project Creation

-First you want to set all project names in these files:
+1. First, you want to set all project names in these files:
 - `premake5.lua`
 - `.github/workflow/compile.yml`
 - `development/module/premake5.lua`

+2. Then you initialize all submodules by opening Git Bash and run `git submodule update --init --recursive`

-Then you can generate the project files by executing the `build.bat` thats inside the `development/module` folder.
+3. At last, you now can generate the project files by executing the `build.bat` that's inside the `development/module` folder.
 Now you can find the generated `.sln` file inside the `development/module/projects/windows/vs2022` folder.